 Within the past week I’ve come across a few beauty blogger’s articles on the Sonic Skin Cleansing System by Clarisonic which caught my attention.
 I’ve seen this type of handheld device become increasingly popular in stores.
 However, I hadn’t heard of my friends using one and it just didn’t spark my interest figuring a washcloth or facial pads could have the same effect.
 Alas, after our recent Model Spotlight with beautiful Veronica Taylor exclaiming her beautiful skin is due to using her Mia nightly, we’re officially enthralled.

-The Mia is a few steps down from their Plus model (retailed at $225) which is why it has become their number one seller — it’s less complicated.
+CLARISONIC Mia is a few steps down from their CLARISONIC Aria Sonic Cleansing System (retailed at $225 but I found it for $199) which is why it has become their number one seller — it’s less complicated.
 Only offering one button and one speed consumers have an easier time with deciding how much sonic frequency movements are needed that day, not to mention they made it smaller then the Plus making it more manageable.

 Do you use a cleansing system?
 What is your favorite brand and features?
 I found one really good review on Amazon which neither led me to choose one over the other, but it was informative.
 I think the my choice will be decided based on what I have in my pocket book and not everything I’ve read in reviews — they both seem to work well.

 This review is from: Olay Pro-X Advanced Cleansing System, 0.68-Fluid Ounce (Misc.)